chanelpaten/platformer/README.md

 The goal is to design one level of a platformer game using the functions defined in the `js/factory` folder.
 You will call these functions in the corresponding files located in the `js/init` folder to create the platforms, add cannons, and collectables that Halle must collect.

 It's up to you to design a level that is challenging but doable.
-Consider <a href="http://phaser.io/examples/v2/category/tweens" target="_blank">tweening</a> platforms, cannons, and collectables.
+Consider <a href="http://phaser.io/examples/v2/category/tweens" target="_blank">tweening</a> platforms, cannons, and collectables for an additional challenge.

 ### Where to Code?